-APPLICATION GUIDE
+PRODUCT APPLICATION

-A technical bulletin for engineers, contractors and students in the air movement and control industry.
+A technical bulletin for engineers, contractors and students in the air movement and control industry

-Balance, Vibration, and Vibration Analysis
+Balance, Vibration, and Vibration Analysis of Fans and Blowers

-There are many factors that can have a substantial effect on the vibration level of air movement equipment; such as wheel balance, rotational speed, drive components, motor operation and wiring.
-Providing equipment that operates well within acceptable vibration levels requires consistent quality in production and attention to details.
+Many factors can have a substantial effect on the vibration level of air movement equipment (fans) such as wheel balance, rotational speed, drive components, motor operation, and wiring.
+Providing equipment that operates well within acceptable vibration levels requires consistent quality in production and attention to detail.
 Only quality-driven companies spend the extra time and money required to make this kind of commitment.
 In this article, we will discuss wheel balancing, define the parameters and process of conducting vibration tests, and review some typical vibration analysis techniques.
-First let's look at wheel balancing.
+First, let's look at wheel balancing.